kvarak/dnd/docs/_Classes/barbarian.md

     **Totemic Attunement.** While raging, you ignore difficult terrain and any effect, both magical and nonmagical, that reduces your movement, as long as the effect does not reduce your movement to 0.

 - ### Peacock
     **Totemic Blessing.** The spirit of the peacock shines with dizzying elegance.
 While raging, you can use your reaction to impose disadvantage on a melee attack made against you.
-If it misses, you can cause that attack to hit one creature of your choice other than the attacker that is within 5 feet of you.
+If it misses, you can cause that attack to hit one creature of your choice other than the attacker that is within 5 ft of you.

     **Aspect of the Beast.** You gain the splendor of a peacock.
 You add an amount equal to your rage bonus damage to your Charisma checks.